 Yes, travellers with disabilities may travel with luggage just like any other airline passenger.
 However, much like any other passenger, carrying luggage through the airport is a stressful experience.
 This can be extra hectic for those with physical disabilities.
 All this before you’ve even handed the bags to the airline, which in itself can be a stressful experience.
 Airline luggage restrictions can be difficult to navigate and may actually change from the time you’ve purchased your ticket.
-Many travellers, especially those with disabilities, choose to send their luggage via a third party Luggage Delivery Company.
+Many travellers, especially those with disabilities, choose to send luggage via our luggage delivery services to send bags with ease.
 This can be done ahead of your departure with some simple online booking and scheduling.
 Your luggage will be delivered to your destination whether it be a hotel, resort, family member, or even an Airbnb.

 Should I take out Special Travel Insurance?

 Yes, good travel insurance is recommended for all travellers and those with physical disabilities more so.
 Travelling with a physical disability will require special care and equipment to address your immediate needs and it is important to protect your caregivers and important equipment.
 Like most parts of travel, a bit of advanced planning will allow peace of mind.
 Contact an insurance agent and review your policy options with them.
 Be sure that any policy includes the level of coverage you need for your trip..

 ➔ Carry sufficient medication if you are on any

 ➔ Check if the destination has suitable terrain and the weather conditions